 \subsection{Contact Estimation}

 Following \cite{Lin2021LeggedRS}, contact estimation is framed as a multi-class classification problem, where each binary foot–ground configuration corresponds to a discrete class.
 To address this, we propose ConcatCNN, a multi-image convolutional architecture that jointly encodes and fuses proprioceptive image representations.
-Each input image is processed by a shared CNN encoder with two convolutional layers (kernel size $3\times3$, padding 1), each followed by Group Normalization \cite{Wu2018GroupN} and Leaky ReLU activation \cite{Maas2013RectifierNI}, with a $2\times2$ max-pooling operation for downsampling.
-Leaky ReLU mitigates the risk of dead neurons in sparse proprioceptive inputs, while ReLU activations are retained in the fully connected layers for stability and efficiency.
-Group Normalization was chosen over Batch Normalization for its robustness to small batch sizes and heterogeneous signals streams, ensuring consistent feature scaling.
-The shared encoder outputs feature maps of size $16 \times 5 \times 5$ per image, which are concatenated into a fused representation of size $16N \times 5 \times 5$, where $N$ denotes the number of proprioceptive images (PIs) provided as input.
+The input modalities are joint positions (rad), joint velocities (rad/s), base linear acceleration ($m/s^2$), base angular velocity (rad/s), foot positions (m), and foot velocities (m/s), all expressed in the base frame when applicable.
+Each input image is processed by a shared CNN encoder with two convolutional layers (kernel size $3\times3$, padding 1), each followed by Group Normalization (GN) \cite{Wu2018GroupN} and LReLU activation \cite{Maas2013RectifierNI}, with a $2\times2$ max-pooling operation for downsampling.
+LReLU mitigates the risk of dead neurons in sparse proprioceptive inputs, while ReLU activations are retained in the fully connected layers for stability and efficiency.
+GN was chosen over Batch Normalization for its robustness to small batch sizes and heterogeneous signals streams, ensuring consistent feature scaling.
+The shared encoder outputs feature maps of size $16 \times 5 \times 5$ per image, which are concatenated into a fused representation of size $16N \times 5 \times 5$, where $N$ denotes the number of PIs provided as input.
 This representation is refined by a convolutional fusion layer (kernel size $3\times3$, 32 channels), flattened, and passed through a two-layer fully connected network (hidden dimension 128, ReLU activation) with dropout \cite{Hinton2012ImprovingNN} for regularization.
 The final output layer predicts the contact state across the predefined classes.
 Overall, ConcatCNN enables efficient joint feature extraction and fusion by leveraging parameter sharing in the encoder and channel-wise concatenation for cross-signal integration, thereby enhancing the robustness of contact state classification.
 The complete architecture is depicted in Fig.~\ref{fig:contact_estimation}, which highlights the shared encoders, fusion stage, and final prediction layers.